cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 For each standup day, the bot will start the standup session with each participant at the configured start time, and share all updates at the configured end time.
 The standup will close after the end time, and no responses will be recorded after that.
 If the user fails to respond during the window, his updates will be empty for that day.
 There will be an option to configure a reminder for users who haven’t posted their updates, before the standup closes.

 * How is the standup report shared with everyone?
-For now the standup is shared with all participants through a consolidated email.
+The standup is shared with all participants through a consolidated email and is also shared on the project channel.
-In future, we may allow the creator to configure other options such as a custom channel, or hosting it online on a website.

 * Which standup configurations can be edited later?
 For now, we are enabling editing for the set of questions, standup schedule, and participants.
 In future, we may add the option to edit the standup report delivery method.